Adjuvant therapy: Treatment to keep cancer from returning

 Types of cancer treatment that are used as adjuvant therapy include:

-Hormone therapy.
-Some cancers are sensitive to hormones.
-For these cancers, treatments to stop hormone production in your body or block the effect of hormones on your cancer may be helpful.
+- Hormone therapy.
+For cancers sensitive to hormones, certain treatments can stop hormone production in your body or block the effect of hormones.

 - Radiation therapy.
-Radiation therapy uses high-powered energy beams, such as X-rays, to kill cancer cells.
-Radiation therapy can be given internally or externally.
-Adjuvant radiation therapy focuses on the area around the original cancer site to reduce the risk of cancer recurring in that area.
+Radiation therapy uses high-powered energy beams, such as X-rays or protons, to kill cancer cells.
+It can be given internally or externally.

 - Immunotherapy.
-Immunotherapy works with your body's immune system to fight off remaining cancer cells.
-Immunotherapy treatment can either stimulate your body's own defenses or supplement them.
+Immunotherapy works with your body's immune system to fight off any remaining cancer cells by stimulating your body's own defenses or supplementing them.

 - Targeted therapy.
-Targeted therapy aims to alter specific abnormalities present within cancer cells.
-For example, women with a type of breast cancer that makes too much of a protein called human epidermal growth factor receptor 2 (HER2) may choose a targeted therapy drug that blocks the action of that specific protein.
-These medications target the specific protein within those cancer cells.
+Targeted therapy is designed to alter specific abnormalities present within cancer cells.
+For example, a targeted therapy is available to block the action of a protein called human epidermal growth factor receptor 2 (HER2) in women with breast cancer.

 How effective is adjuvant therapy?